 Then, shout out your good deed on Facebook.

 April Fool's Day

-If you live in New England, you may spend Patriots Day attending, or even participating in, the Boston Marathon.
-This historical holiday celebrated on the third Monday of April commemorates the Battles of Lexington and Concord, which started the Revolutionary War in 1775 and marked the first step towards American independence.
+If you live in New England, you may spend Patriot's Day attending, or even participating in, the Boston Marathon.
+This historical holiday celebrated on the third Monday of April commemorates the Battles of Lexington and Concord, which started the Revolutionary War in 1775 and marked the first step toward American independence.